-PART 11 - RETENTION OF DOCUMENTS AND INFORMATION
+PART 11 - RETENTION OF DOCUMENTS

-APPLICANT INFORMATION
+DN

 Applicant Name: Application Number:

 INSTRUCTIONS

-Complete the 'General Information' and 'Responsible Person A attestation form provided below.
-Upload the completed attestation form as an attachment under the complete description.
+1. Complete the 'General Information' and 'Responsible Person A attestation form provided below. ttestation Signature' fields in the

-in the Cannabis Tracking and Licensing System (CTLS).
+Upload the completed attestation form as an attachment under in the Cannabis Tracking and Licensing System (CTLS). er the 'Record Keeping Example Section'

 GENERAL INFORMATIO N

-Please confirm the proposed record keeping method: Electronic-based (please specify any record keeping software to be used): Paper-based Other:
+Please confirm the proposed record keeping method : Electronic-based ( please specify any record keeping software to Paper-based Other: o be used):

 REGULATORY ATTESTAT ION

-While applicants are expected to meet all regulatory requirements Documents and Information of the Cannabis Regulations, the Licer identified requirements (see below) for which we would like to em these may represent a greater risk in the event of a non-compliance sing and Medical Access Directorate has phasize and draw your attention to as
+While applicants are expected to meet all regulatory requirements Documents and Information of the Cannabis Regulations , the Licer identified requirements (see below) for which we would like to em these may represent a greater risk in the event of a non-compliance ising and Medical Access Directorate has phasize and draw your attention to as

 REGULATION

 INVENTORY AND DISTRIBUTION

 224 Inventory - cannabis other than oil

 225 Inventory - cannabis oil (only applies to applicants applying for a processing licence)

 226 Receipt of cannabis

 227 Sale, distribution and export of cannabis

 DESTRUCTION

 229 Destruction

 SECURITY

 230 Organizational security plan

 PRODUCTION

 231 Good production practices

 232 Standard operating procedures and sanitation program

 PACKAGING AND LABELING